 1. Rethink your living room layout: Do some online research and look for great living room design ideas, with your lifestyle in mind.
 Keeping the fireplace or the television as the starting point,

 2. Crowdsource and hire a reliable remodeling expert: Before beginning any home improvement project, it’s a good idea to ask your friends and neighbors to recommend local licensed professionals.
 Find a

 3. Paint the living room walls: Painting your living room with bright and cheerful hues is one of the most cost-effective ways to give the space a facelift.
 An average 330 square foot living room paint

 4. Change your living room flooring: If you have an old-looking carpet or damaged tiles, a new floor finish will do wonders for your living room.
 The average cost of a new flooring runs about $6 to $10 per square foot,

 with prices going as high as $18 per square foot -- depending on the flooring material.
 For a medium-sized, 330 square feet living room, homeowners can expect to pay between $1,700 to $4,700(including

 installation and material cost).
 Some of the popular flooring options include carpeting, solid hardwood flooring, engineered hardwood flooring, laminate flooring, tiles, and vinyl flooring.

+furnishing items.
 However, if you decide to buy new furniture, you can explore online or your local furniture marts.
 Generally, the cost of furnishing a living room begins at $10,000 and can go

 up to $25,000 or more -- depending on the quality and style of the decor and furniture pieces.